elixir-tools/elixir-tools.dev/_pages/docs/next-ls/editors.md

 (add-hook 'elixir-ts-mode-hook 'eglot-ensure)
 (add-hook 'heex-ts-mode-hook 'eglot-ensure)
 ```

-### Doom Emacs with LSP-Mode
+### Doom Emacs with lsp-mode

 [Doom Emacs](https://github.com/doomemacs/doomemacs)

-LSP-Mode is the default LSP for Doom, if you don't know what you're using then use this.
+lsp-mode is the default LSP client for Doom.

 1. Install `nextls` somewhere on your `PATH`
 2. Enable `lsp` with lsp-mode in `$DOOMDIR/init.el`